jaysylvester/citizen/README.md

       };
     };

+## Views

+citizen supports [Handlebars](https://npmjs.org/package/handlebars) and [Jade](https://www.npmjs.org/package/jade) templates, as well as good old HTML.
+You can even mix and match Handlebars, Jade, and HTML templates as you see fit; just use the appropriate file extensions (.hbs, .jade, or .html) and citizen will compile and render each view with the appropriate engine.

+You have direct access to each engine's methods via `app.handlebars` and `app.jade`, allowing you to use methods like `app.handlebars.registerHelper()` to create global helpers.
+Keep in mind that you're extending the global Handlebars and Jade objects, potentially affecting citizen's view rendering if you do anything wacky because citizen relies on these same objects.

 In `article.hbs`, you can now reference objects you placed within the `content` object passed by the emitter, as well as objects within `params` such as the `url` scope:

     <!DOCTYPE html>